BrandonLombard/BrandonLombard.github.io/README.md

 I experienced some issues while developing this program, part of which was because I was confused by the Java code.
 I was able to study a lot this week to become more knowledgeable on the syntax and function of the language.
 I first was only able to edit the color of each element.
 Then, the random button was difficult at first, but
 I was able to do some research on how to create random numbers in java.
-I broke my code multiple times, such as using a <code>setPreferredSize()</code> function. when I was trying to get the random button to work, for reasons such as I didn’t add the JFrame for the button.
+I broke my code multiple times, such as using a <code>setPreferredSize()</code> function.
+Another issue I fixed was that when the user resized the window, the program would not scale properly.
+As an easy fix, I made it so the user couldn't scale the program window at all. when I was trying to get the random button to work, for reasons such as I didn’t add the JFrame for the button.
 Additionally, there was a sizing issue in my random button in my first submission.
 I was able to fix this by importing a new class and using a I also learned that not all CSS works inside of this java project, so I had to improvise on numerous occasions.
 Overall, it was a great experience and taught me a lot.
 It helped me to better understand how to program in Java, which before this project began, I knew little of the language.